-Furthermore, lifelong learning should be considered.
-Though we only include one attack method in each experiment, a service model is like to be attacked by different methods from time to time.
-Thus, we need a defender which can continuously learn to defend against a new attack method while keep and even study from the learned knowledge in the past.
+Considering lifelong learning is imperative.
+The focus on a single attack method in each experiment doesn't account for the reality where service models encounter diverse attack methods.
+Developing a defender capable of continuous learning to combat new attacks while leveraging past knowledge is essential.
 By the way, we believe that the defense for deployed models is a complex system.
 Though we focus on the core (how to defend), there are many other unresolved important problems, such as how to rapidly detect adversarial examples when the attack happens.